Responsive Images: srcset

 Overview

 We have worked with basic image optimization using image types, sizing, and quality level adjustments.
 We also want to be aware of the image's appearance in different screen sizes.
 The work of responsive image design is to support smaller page weights and to deliver content based upon screen size.
-The objective is to reduce page weight while being conscious of image clarity and functionality in each screen size and subsequent viewport (the visible area of a web page).
+The objective is to reduce page weight while being conscious of image clarity and functionality in each screen size and subsequent viewports (the visible area of a web page).

 "Serving desktop-sized images to mobile devices can use 2-4x more data than needed.
 Instead of a "one-size-fits-all" approach to images, serve different image sizes to different devices.
 How many image versions should you create?
 There is no single 'correct' answer to this question.
 However, it's common to serve 3-5 different sizes of an image.
 Serving more image sizes is better for performance, but will take up more space on your servers and require writing a tiny bit more HTML." - Web.dev